gaocq/MoG-for-small-target-detection/README.md

 Copyright: Chongqing University of Posts and Telecommunications
 ## License
 This code is only freely available for non-commercial research use, but please contact us if for other purposes.

+If you find some help for you, star is a good reward ^_^.